injaamam/family-travel-tracker/README.md

 ## Usage
 - Open your browser and navigate to `http://localhost:3000`
 - Register a new account or log in with an existing account
-- Start adding and managing your travel plans
+- Start adding and managing your travels

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.